anoma/nspec/docs/tutorial/engines/index.md

 # On Engines in the Anoma Specification

-## Introduction: on actors and engine instances
+## Introduction: on actors, engine instances, and their families

-The Anoma specification is inspired by the actor model[^3] where systems consist of _actors_ that communicate via message passing.
+The Anoma specification is inspired by the actor model[^3] where systems consist of a set of _actors_ that communicate via message passing.
+Similarly,
-An Anoma node instance is modelled as a finite[^4] collection of _engine instances_ that communicate by sending messages to each other, very much like actors do, but subject to some "fine print" that we shall cover in due course.
+each Anoma node is modelled as a finite[^4] collection of _engine instances_ that communicate by sending messages to each other, very much like actors do;
+however, we prefer to use fresh terminology, as there is some "fine print" concerning differences to the "pure" actor model that we shall cover in due course.

-The behaviour of each engine instance—i.e., how it reacts to receiving a message in the context of previously sent messages—is determined by a _state transition function,_ reminiscent of the next-state function of
+The behaviour of each engine instance—i.e., how it reacts to receiving messages from other engine instances and notification from the local clock—is determined by its current state and its _state transition function,_ reminiscent of the next-state function of
 [finite state machines](https://en.wikipedia.org/wiki/Automata_theory#Formal_definition)
-(or rather [Moore machines](https://en.wikipedia.org/wiki/Moore_machine#Formal_definition)), defined formally as an [Isabelle/HOL-locale](https://github.com/anoma/formanoma/blob/1b9fa7558ce33bb4c2e4d31277255cdeabbc59b5/Types/Engine.thy#L215), and is explained in more concrete terms in the guarded action template below. <!-- some of these links need "continous" updating [do not erase this comment] --> Each invokation of a state transition function corresponds to an event (in the sense of the actor model theory);
+(or rather [Moore machines](https://en.wikipedia.org/wiki/Moore_machine#Formal_definition)), defined formally as an [Isabelle/HOL-locale](https://github.com/anoma/formanoma/blob/1b9fa7558ce33bb4c2e4d31277255cdeabbc59b5/Types/Engine.thy#L215).<!--
+	ᚦ: the last link need "continous" updating [do not erase this comment] -->
+In the Anoma specification,
+each state transition amounts to performing an _action,_ and each action comes with a _guard function_ that determines—among other things—whether the action is enabled, given its current state and the received message or notification.
+Performing an action
+corresponds to an event in the sense of the actor model theory.
-events are _triggered_ at the engine instance by the arrival of a new message[^1] or an elapsing timer;
+We say that actions are _triggered_ by the arrival of a new message or an elapsing timer[^1];
-the result of applying the state transition function describes not only the state update of the engine instance, but also which further actions need to be taken: sending of messages, setting timers, and creating new engine instances.[^10]
+performing an action has several effects:

+- a state update of the engine instance
+- adding messages to the send queue
+- setting new timers (and cancelling of old ones)
+- creating new engine instances.[^10]

-The Anoma specification describes a ꜰɪxᴇᴅ finite number of _engine families_ such that every (correct and non-faulty) engine instance in an Anoma instance belong sto a unique family that describes its behavior by a set of guarded actions;
+The Anoma specification describes a ꜰɪxᴇᴅ finite number of _engine families_ such that every (correct and non-faulty) engine instance belongs to a unique family that describes its behaviour;
-these engine families are static, while dynamic parameters at engine creation determine the exact behavior.
+while the set of engine families is static, dynamic "parameters" at engine creation determine the exact behaviour.
 <!-- add footnote to engine system locale ["axiom" state_partition](https://github.com/anoma/formanoma/blob/915039faa7cfe77c2998b309ef65b671e604fead/Types/Engine.thy#L192) -->
 <!-- this be moved elsewhere
 !!! definition
 ¶
 	We call the set of all engine instances that share the same state transition function the _engine type_ of the state transition function.
 -->

-We start by describing in more detail the "internal" structure of each engine instance, and the accompanying design choices.
+We proceed with a more detailed description of the "internal" structure of each engine instance.
-Then we describe state transition functions in more detail before we finally come to how we actually will specify state transition functions in the anoma specification via sets of guarded actions.
+Then we describe how state transition functions are represented by sets of guarded actions.

 ## On the local data of engine instances: the engine environment

-Each engine instance has the following local data that it can access directly and exclusively at any given moment while processing event triggers:
+Each engine instance has the following local data that it can access directly and exclusively while processing received messages or clock notifications:

-- its _name_, which must be globally unique and
-  _may_ be given by an ordered pair of<!-- cf. https://github.com/anoma/formanoma/blob/a00c270144b4cfcf2aea516d7412ffbe508cf3d1/Types/Engine.thy#L208-L209-->
+- its _name_, which is a globally unique unchangeable value that _may_ be given by an ordered pair of<!-- cf. https://github.com/anoma/formanoma/blob/a00c270144b4cfcf2aea516d7412ffbe508cf3d1/Types/Engine.thy#L208-L209-->

-    - a child name, chosen by the parent engine instance at creation
+    - a _child name_ (chosen by the parent engine before creation) and
     - the parent's globally unique name

-- a mailbox cluster, represented by a partial map with a finite domain of definition <!-- cf. https://github.com/anoma/formanoma/blob/a00c270144b4cfcf2aea516d7412ffbe508cf3d1/Types/Engine.thy#L211-->
+- its _mailbox cluster,_ represented by a partial map with a finite domain of definition <!-- cf. https://github.com/anoma/formanoma/blob/a00c270144b4cfcf2aea516d7412ffbe508cf3d1/Types/Engine.thy#L211-->

     - from _mailbox identifiers_ (**MID** for short)

-    - to the type of _mailboxes_, which in turn is
+    - to _mailboxes_, which in turn consist of
 		- a list of messages (that were sent to the MID but not processed yet)
-		- an optional mailbox-specific state (for quick processing of incoming messages)
+		- an optional mailbox-specific state (for quick processing of new messages)

-  - a finite set of _acquaintances_[^2] represented by<!-- cf. https://github.com/anoma/formanoma/blob/a00c270144b4cfcf2aea516d7412ffbe508cf3d1/Types/Engine.thy#L213 -->
+  - its _acquaintances,_[^2]  represented by<!--
+	cf. https://github.com/anoma/formanoma/blob/a00c270144b4cfcf2aea516d7412ffbe508cf3d1/Types/Engine.thy#L213
+  -->